By Fred Gardner

 Equally promising was a talk by Vincenzo Di Marzo of the Instituto per la Chimica di Molecole di Interesse Biologico in Naples entitled “Anandamide Potently and Selectively Inhibits Human Breast Cancer Cell Proliferation Through Interference With Endogenous Prolactin Action.”
 (Prolactin is a hormone that stimulates lactation.)
 Di Marzo’s group found that anandamide slowed the growth of three different lines of human breast cancer cells in vitro.
 They could not get the same anti-proliferative effect when they tried anandamide on several other non-mammary tumor cell lines.
 They established that the effect was not due to toxicity but to a receptor-mediated blockade of the prolactin receptor.
 The presence of the enzyme responsible for breaking down anandamide within the cancer cells implied “that the endogenous cannabinoid may act as a local inhibitory signal for human breast cancer cell proliferation.”

-This piece was first distributed as a tabloid-sized 4-page leaflet and reprised in the first O’Shaughnessy’s (Summer 2003).
-A long sidebar was called “G.W.
-Pharmaceuticals Takes the Lead…” I got a smile out of my wife and Raphael Mechoulam outside the conference hall in La Grande Motte when I told them, “I have to have a picture of the two of you, because he discovered THC in 1964 and she discovered THC in 1964!”
+I got a smile from my wife and Raphael Mechoulam outside the conference hall in La Grande Motte when I told them, “I have to have a picture of the two of you, because he discovered THC in 1964 and she discovered THC in 1964!”